 Content Marketing Institute’s 2019 Content Management and Strategy Survey — which takes a look at how enterprise marketers implement technology across their content programs — found that the majority of marketers still aren’t equipped to use technology to further their efforts.

-If you’re not shocked by these results, then our guess is that you are part of the 84% who either don’t have the content management technology they need or who aren’t able to take full advantage of the tech they do have.
+If you’re not shocked by these results, then our guess is that you are part of the 84% who either don’t have the content management systems they need or who aren’t able to take full advantage of the tech they do have.

 If that’s the case for your business, this article is for you!